l3p-cv/lost/docs/docs/contribution_guide.md

 3. In oder to run your code, you need to mount your code into the docker container.
-You can do this by adding docker volumes in the *docker-compose.yml* file.
-The file should be located at *lost_install_dir/docker/docker-compose.yml*.
-Do this for all containers in the compose file that contain lost source code (lost, lost-cv, lost-cv-gpu)
+You can do this by adding docker volumes in the *compose.yml* file.
+The file should be located at *lost_install_dir/docker/compose/compose.yml*.
+Do this for all containers in the compose file that contain lost source code (lost-backend)

 > ``` {.yaml emphasize-lines="11" caption="Adjustments to *docker-compose.yml*.
 Mount your backend code into the docker container."}
 > version: '2'